 FOR LOVED ONES OF THOSE SUFFERING FROM SUBSTANCE ABUSE

-For all other alcohol and other drugs call;
+For family help with alcohol and other drugs in Australia call;

 Family Drug Support Line 1300 368 186

 24 hourADIS (Alcohol & Drug Info Service) for drug users and loved ones

 New South Wales – 1800 422 599 (Regional and rural NSW Freecall), (02) 9361 8000 (Metropolitan)

 Western Australia – 1800 198 024 (Regional), (08) 9442 5000 (Metropolitan)

 For locations outside Australia, please call the Alcohol & Drug Information Service in your country.

 Part 2 – ‘Chemically Speaking Two’: ONLINE Brief Intervention Training (2hrs)